kbumsik/WolfieMouse/README.md

 Slack: http://kbumsik.slack.com

-This is project for IEEE Reion 1 Micromouse competition.
+This is project for IEEE Region 1 Micromouse competition.

 ## Directory descriptions